Businessagility.works® is the minimum viable framework for maximising customer value quickly, consistently and sustainably.

 Leadership Agility – The ability of Business Leaders to enable Agile Team’s to realise the Customers’ value expectations through co-creation, empowerment and a commitment to reduce organisational complexity.
 Business Leaders strive to provide a seamless integration of standards where centralised control must be retained for economies of scale, governance, risk and compliance.

-This framework builds upon decades of lean and agile practices that were originally developed in manufacturing, and later adapted into the corporate environment by the IT software development community.
+This framework builds upon decades of lean, agile and high-velocity practices that were originally developed in manufacturing, and later adapted into the corporate environment by the IT software development community.

-Our approach extends these practices beyond IT software development, to create a high-level, end-to-end framework for the creation, management and enhancement of agile products and services.
+Our approach extends these practices beyond IT, to create a high-level, end-to-end framework for the creation, management and improvement of agile Products and Services.

 Why use a high-level framework?